mrn-dns/Y3-S1-WAD-APIAssignment/README.md

 ## Setup requirements.

 After cloning the react app from assignment one and the movieAPI from the labs following steps were taken:
--Inside the react app folder:
+ - Inside the react app folder:
  + npm install
  + npm run start
--Inside the assignmentAPI folder:
+ - Inside the assignmentAPI folder:
  + npm install --save cors
  + npm run dev